linuxdeepin/unilang/README.md

 　　The following documents are maintained in this project:

-* `README` ：This document.
+* `README`: This document.
 It introduces the overall status, usage and main supported features.
 	* It is suitable for all readers interested in this project.
 * [Release notes (zh-CN)](ReleaseNotes.zh-CN.md): Release notes of different versions.
 	* It is suitable for all readers interested in this project.